dereuromark/cakephp-tinyauth/docs/Authorization.md

 ## Caching

 TinyAuth makes heavy use of caching to achieve optimal performance.
+By default it will not use caching in debug mode, though.

 You may however want to disable caching while developing RBAC to prevent confusing (outdated) results.